 One of the biggest advantages of filtered water is getting it exactly when you need it.
 You don’t need to buy in bulk to keep it in stock, and you won’t run out of it.
 With just the flick of a button or lever, you’ve got contaminant-free drinking water!
 Fill pitchers for parties to make it easy for guests to refill their glasses, and have portable water bottles on hand to take your filtered water with you wherever you go.
 Some even like to keep reusable bottles filled up in the fridge.
 If you enjoy cold water, this is a great way to have it right when you want it.

 Initial Costs Can be High

-But, if cost is your biggest concern, there are many budget-friendly systems on the market that could work for your situation.
-You don’t have to spend thousands of dollars on a system if you can’t afford it.
-And yes, you can still get excellent water from less expensive systems.
+The initial cost to buy and have a filtration system installed can be costly.
+But if cost is your biggest concern, there are many budget-friendly options on the market.
+You don’t have to spend thousands of dollars on a system you can’t afford.
+And yes, you can still get excellent water from a less expensive system!

 You Will Need to Replace Filters